 Software has bugs, this is well known.
 Unfortunately, bugs in some critical application contexts (e.g., avionics) can be quite dangerous.
 Reliable software development follows processes that have been developed in order to guarantee (as much as possible) no software errors.
 Historically, such processes have been applied only to niche areas, recognized as critical.
 However, nowadays, with the development of the IoT, software correctness is becoming more and more important, since a small bug in an apparently harmless appliance can be exploited (actually, they have been exploited in quite a few occasions) in order to carry out attacks against critical infrastructures.
 The objective of this course is to teach techniques for the development of critical software.
 The course is organized in three parts.
 The first part of the course is an introduction to software correctness and certification; the second part concentrates on one specific technique, namely the use of the Ranvenscar profile in the context of safety-critical concurrent software; finally, the last part gives an introduction to "engineering-level" cryptography and its correct use in critical applications.

 Riccardo Bernardini (University of Udine, Italy)

-Introduction to cryptography
+December 16 - DAY 2 Introduction to cryptography

-– will know the main cryptography building blocks (cyphers, hash functions, signatures, ...) and what they are used for – will know the most common attack techniques and how to design a system in order to thwart them.
+At the end of this part the participants will know the cryptography jargon, the main cryptography building blocks (cyphers, hash functions, signatures, ...) and the most common attack techniques together with the corresponding countermeasures.

 Massimo Bombino (Software Sicuro srl, Italy)